 | Robustness | How the model behaves on dirty inputs: typos, casing variation, abbreviations, back-translation, rushed documentation.
 In clinical settings, this is not an edge case.
 It is the default condition. | Passing a benchmark on clean data tells you nothing about what happens on a real ward. | If your model was evaluated on structured, curated data but deployed into a clinical environment, you do not yet know its real performance.
 Three weeks into production is not when you want to find out.
 By then, the model is live, the vendor contract is signed, and the incident is already in the log. |

-Version 2.7.0 added the most comprehensive clinical AI testing suite available in open source:
+The latest LangTest Version 2.7 added the most clinically specific testing suite available in open source:

 AMEGA: 135 questions across 20 diagnostic scenarios spanning 13 medical specialties, peer-reviewed in npj Digital Medicine.
 Tests whether a model follows clinical guidelines, not just whether it produces plausible text.

 Drug name confusion testing: generic-to-brand and reverse conversion.
 Metoprolol succinate and metoprolol tartrate are different medications with different dosing.
-Standard benchmarks never test for this.
+Standard benchmarks don’t test for this.

 ACI-Bench, MTS-Dialog, MentalChat16K: clinical note generation, doctor-patient dialogue, and mental health conversational AI evaluation.

-When LangTest finds a failure, it does not just flag it.
-It generates the augmented training data needed to fix it: balanced examples across the failing test category, ready for retraining.
+When LangTest finds a failure, it generates the augmented training data needed to fix it (for select models): balanced examples across the failing test category, ready for retraining.

 The full loop: detect, augment, retrain, re-test.

-LangTest powers the testing layer inside Pacific AI’s Gatekeeper.
-But evaluation is one layer of a complete governance platform, alongside governance policies, automated risk assessment, and real-time monitoring through Guardian.
+Evaluation is one layer of a complete governance platform, alongside governance policies, automated risk assessment, and the Governor registry.

 Evaluation tells you whether a model works.
-Governance proves that it is safe.
+Governance proves it is safe

 Frequently Asked Questions